swiftlang/swift-org-website/documentation/cxx-interop/index.md

 Swift and C++ codebases
 that have already adopted C++ interoperability.
 However, Swift will not force you to adopt new or evolved C++ interoperability features when adopting a new version of the Swift toolchain.
-To make that possible, Swift releases after Swift 5.9 will provide multiple compatibility versions of C++ interoperability, just like Swift provides support for multiple compatibility versions of the base Swift language.
-This means that a project using the 5.9 compatibility version of C++ interoperability will be insulated from any changes made in subsequent releases, and it can move to newer compatibility versions at its own pace.
+To make that possible, future Swift releases will provide multiple compatibility versions of C++ interoperability, just like Swift provides support for multiple compatibility versions of the base Swift language.
+This means that a project using the current compatibility version of C++ interoperability will be insulated from any changes made in subsequent releases, and it can move to newer compatibility versions at its own pace.